akutz/go-interface-values/docs/02-interface-values/08-copy-on-store.md

 # Copy on store

-The examples have gotten pretty complex, but that has been necessary in order to ask this question: _What is being assigned to `x` in the following example?_
+The examples have gotten pretty complex, but that has been necessary in order to ask this question: _What is being assigned to `y` in the following example?_

 ```go
 var x int64